venugopc/amazon-201d1/README.md

 # amazon-201d1

-Class repo for amazon-201d1 with lead instructor Brian Nations.
+Class repo for amazon-201d1 with principal instructor Brian Nations.
 The course outline is as follows:

 Module       | Topic
 -------------|---------------